 Your home equity loan lender gets a lien on your house, but the primary lender’s lien takes precedence.
 In exchange for the additional risk, the lender on the second mortgage will charge you more.

-Additionally, home equity loans taken out to do things other than build, buy or improve your home don’t feature tax-deductible interest after the 2017 tax year.
+Additionally, home equity loans taken out to do things other than build, buy or improve your home haven't featured tax-deductible interest since the 2017 tax year.

 Like home equity loans, a cash-out refinance utilizes your existing home equity and converts it into money you can use.
 The difference?
 A cash-out refinance is an entirely new primary mortgage with cash back – not a second mortgage.

 With any option, the more equity you have, the more you can take and convert to cash.
 The exact amount will depend on the type of loan you’re using and other factors, like your credit score.
 With a cash-out refinance, lenders typically limit the amount to 80% of the home’s value, leaving 20% equity.
 If you qualify for a VA loan, you can borrow up to 100% equity.